Home

 This was seen as an enormous improvement to the clocks.
 No consideration was given to the fact that

-Nowadays an antique mantel clock collector will tend to look for mantel clocks with the original verge escapement, one that has not been converted to an anchor.
+Nowadays an antique mantel clock collector will tend to look for mantle clocks with the original verge escapement, one that has not been converted to an anchor.

 Howard Miller Clocks